stormchaserroleplaying/stormchaserRPG/Talents/Warlock/Invocations/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 5 Character Points
-In response to taking damage, you surround your attacker with hellish flames.
-As a free action, triggering when you take damage from a creature within 60 feet, you expend an amount of mana up to the maximum spell level that you know.
-Make a spell attack roll vs the Dexterity defence of the creature that damaged you.
-On a hit, it takes 2d10 fire damage on the 1st mana expended and additional 1d10 for each point of mana above the 1st.
-On a miss, it takes half as much damage.

-This ability triggers the first time that you take damage, with the following exceptions: on your turn, or when you roll initiative, you may declare a specific trigger for this ability, or not to use it at all.
+You learn the [Hellish Rebuke]() spell.
+This spell does not count against the number of spells known.

 ### Hex

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 5 Character Points
 You expend 1 mana and place a curse on a creature that you can see within 90 feet.
 The curse lasts for 1 hour, or until you lose your concentration (as if you were concentrating on a spell).
+A [Remove Curse]() cast on the target ends this spell early.

 Until the curse ends, you deal an extra 1d6 damage to the target whenever you hit it with an attack; the damage type is one appropriate to your patron.
 Also, choose one ability when you cast the spell.
 The target has -1d on ability checks made with the chosen ability.

-If the target drops to 0 stamina before this curse ends, you can use 1 Action on a subsequent turn of yours to curse a new creature.
+If the target drops to 0 stamina before this curse ends, you can use 1 Action on a subsequent turn of yours to curse a new creature within 90 feet of you.

-A [Remove Curse]() cast on the target ends this spell early.
+Once you use this invocation you can't do so again until you finish a short rest.

 ### Improved Pact Weapon